Brielle, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 27.08 mi of roadways, of which 21.94 mi were maintained by the municipality, 2.66 mi by Monmouth County and 2.48 mi by the New Jersey Department of Transportation.

 New Jersey Route 35 is the main highway serving Brielle.
 Brielle is also the southern terminus of New Jersey Route 71.
 A small portion of New Jersey Route 70 also passes through the borough.

 Public transportation

 NJ Transit provides bus transportation between the borough and Philadelphia on the 317 route and local service on the 830 route.

-NJ Transit's North Jersey Coast Line travels through Brielle, but does not stop in the borough.
+NJ Transit's North Jersey Coast Line passes through Brielle, but does not stop in the borough.
 The nearest station is the Manasquan station.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Brielle include: